 How to buy, sell and trade Microsoft shares for beginners

-When buying shares, you can easily do so through an online broker.
-Buying shares makes sense if you want to buy a stock, then hold it for a while.
+When buying Microsoft shares, you can easily do so through an online broker.
+Buying Microsoft shares makes sense if you want to buy a stock, then hold it for a while.
 Log into your online brokerage account, type the ticker symbol of the stock you want to buy (Microsoft: MSFT), then click Buy.
 Now you own shares of Microsoft.

-It goes without saying that you want to sell your shares at a higher price than the price at which you bought them.
+It goes without saying that you want to sell your Microsoft shares at a higher price than the price at which you bought them.
 One option when selling shares is to hold for as long as possible, hoping to land the biggest possible gain.
 Alternatively, you might choose to sell your shares earlier, a smart strategy if a bear market pops up.

-When trading shares, you can trade through a typical online broker, or through a CFD broker.
+When trading Microsoft shares, you can trade through a typical online broker, or through a CFD broker.
 If you choose a CFD broker, know the risks that come with leveraged trading, as well as the additional fees that CFD brokers charge.

 Our top tips for investing in shares of Microsoft